nodejs/node/README.md

 #### Nightly Releases
 <https://nodejs.org/download/nightly/>

-Each directory name and filename contains a date (in UTC time) and the commit SHA at the HEAD of the release.
+Each directory name and filename contains a date (in UTC time) and commits SHA at the HEAD of the release.

 #### API Documentation

 Documentation for the latest Current release is at <https://nodejs.org/api/>.
 Version-specific documentation is available in each release directory in the _docs_ subdirectory.
-Version-specific documentation is also at
+Version-specific documentation is also at:-
 <https://nodejs.org/download/docs/>.

 ### Verifying Binaries